 I believe in the benefits of this present development.
 But it is one thing to be aware of the advancement of flexibility through self-management and quite another to believe in the local autonomy of self-managed devices such as sensors and actuators.
 In my view this is techno-hubris similar in nature to the naïve original belief, the internet would democratize the analogue world and create a better world in which the hitherto unbalanced supply-demand seesaw would be tipped towards the demand side.

 Sure, as a consequence of online communication, social media and e-commerce platforms consumers gained some leverage.
 But power shopping, transparent markets and transparent prices cannot outdo the power concentration of means, technology and data on the supply side.
 Uber, Facebook and airbnb do not give a damn about “caring” as long as they can cash on “sharing”.
 Consumers might now be able to pick the best offer.
 But they can only pick the best of the offers presented to them…

 Similarly, GAFA won’t allow for the development of any technology serving autonomous self-management unless it’s their technology.
 They will only allow for self-management governed by GAFA-normed technology.

 European and particularly German industry norms had institutionalised some sort of democracy among industrial players for quite some time.
 This time is over because it can’t last in a global economy dominated by a handful of players.

 So, time will tell whether IIoT constitutes a revolution or an evolution.
 If it turns out to be a revolution one can be almost certain its protagonists will reside in America and China.
-If it turns out to be just an evolution, and CPS just a kind of second chapter to the first chapter CIM, then it might as well be headquartered in Europe.
-In that case however, its impact will be much, much smaller then everybody is ready to believe today.
+If it turns out to be just an evolution, and CPS is just a kind of second chapter to the first chapter of CIM, then it might as well be headquartered in Europe.
+In that case, however, its impact will be much, much smaller than everybody is ready to believe today.